stackblitz/docs/docs/guides/user-guide/available-environments.md

 ---
-title: &title Available environments
+title: Available environments
-description: &description "There are two kinds of environments that run projects in StackBlitz: EngineBlock and WebContainers.
+description: "There are two kinds of environments that run projects in StackBlitz: EngineBlock and WebContainers.
 Each project in StackBlitz is tied to one or the other."
-head:
-  - ['meta', {property: 'og:title', content: *title}]
-  - ['meta', {property: 'og:image', content: '/img/og/available-environments.png'}]
-  - ['meta', {name: 'twitter:title', content: *title}]
-  - ['meta', {name: 'twitter:description', content: *description}]
+og_image: available-environments.png
 ---

 <script setup lang="ts">